Your expert guide to celebrating Christmas in Merida, Mexico 🎄

 🎄 If you’re cooking for yourself over Christmas you’ll find turkeys and big hams in the supermarkets.

-🎄 You’ll also find sandwicón, which is a local delicacy.
+🎄 You’ll also find sandwichón, which is a local delicacy.
 It’s a long ham and cheese sandwich covered in a mayonnaise and chipotle dressing made to look like cake.
-I haven’t tried it but I’m sure it makes a delicious dinner.
+It’s not my favourite thing in the world but many people swear by it.

 🎄 Ponche is a popular drink at Christmas time.
 It’s essentially a hot fruit punch and it may, or may not contain alcohol.
 I recommend asking before you drink too much!